Enabling the discovery of fast transients: A kilonova science module for the Fink broker: Introduction

 In parallel, the combined detection of GW and KN signals also provides a new approach for Hubble constant measurements~\citep{1986Natur.323..310S}.
-The analysis of GW170817 and the redshift of its host galaxy led to a measurement of $H_0 = 74^{+16}_{-8}$~km~s$^{-1}$~Mpc$^{-1}$~(\citealt{2017Natur.551...85A}, see also~\citealt{PhysRevResearch.2.022006}).
-Such measurements are important since they do not rely on a cosmic distance ladder and could help resolving the Hubble constant tension between Type Ia Supernovae and cosmic microwave background estimates~\citep{2021ApJ...919...16F,2021arXiv211204510R}.
+The analysis of GW170817 and the redshift of its host galaxy led to a measurement of $H_0 = 74^{+16}_{-8}$~km~s$^{-1}$~Mpc$^{-1}$ (\citealt{2017Natur.551...85A}, see also~\citealt{PhysRevResearch.2.022006}).
+Such measurements are important since they do not rely on a cosmic distance ladder and they could help in resolving the Hubble constant tension between Type Ia supernovae (SNe Ia) and cosmic microwave background estimates~\citep{2021ApJ...919...16F,2021arXiv211204510R}.

-In light of their potential application to such a large range of astrophysical topics, considerable resources have been employed in trying to detect and characterize further KN events.
+In light of their potential application to such a large range of astrophysical topics, considerable resources have been employed in trying to detect and characterise further KN events.
 Traditionally, this search is mainly carried out (and planned) in the error boxes of short GRBs and GW alerts~\citep{2018NatCo...9.4089T,2018arXiv181204051M,2020ApJ...905..145K}.
 However, this approach is limited by the operation schedule of GW detectors, the rapid coordination needed to deploy optical follow-up, telescope availability, and weather constraints, among others.
-In this context, considerable efforts are already devoted to optimising the exploitation of wide-field optical survey data for the discovery of KN independently from a GW detection \citep{Chase2021}.
-These include analysing data from large facilities such as Dark Energy Camera \citep{Garcia2020} and the Zwicky Transient Facility \citep[ZTF,][]{Andreoni:2021} and, preparing for the arrival of data from the Rubin Observatory in the upcoming years \citep{Lochner2021, hambleton2022}.
+In this context, considerable efforts are already devoted to optimising the exploitation of wide-field optical survey data for the discovery of KNe independently from a GW detection \citep{Chase2021}.
+These include analysing data from large facilities such as the Dark Energy Camera \citep{Garcia2020} and the Zwicky Transient Facility \citep[ZTF,][]{Andreoni:2021}, as well as preparing for the arrival of data from the Rubin Observatory in the upcoming years \citep{Lochner2021, hambleton2022}.